rricharz/Tek4010/README.md

 	cd Tek4010
 	git pull

+The built tek4010 file is for a Raspberry Pi.
+If you are on Ubuntu, do the follwing to recompile the program.
+On the Raspberry Pi you can skip this step.

+        sudo apt-get install libgtk-3-dev
+        rm tek4010
+        make

+Thanks to Lars Brinkhoff (lars@nocrew.org) to pointing out how easy it is to compile tek4010 on Ubuntu.
+He also helped me to fix some bugs and proposed many nice features.
+Don't forget to recompile the program each time you update from the repository if you are using Ubuntu.
+I have tested this on my Macintosh with Virtualbox and Ubunto, and it works very well!

 There is a file "captured_data" in the repo, which you can use to test the tek4010 emulator.
 "captured_data" was produced in 2.11 BSD using my program "dodekagon".
 Type